UniversalDataTool/coronavirus-mask-image-dataset/README.md

 # COVID19 Mask Image Dataset

+## Note: Instagram has expired the URLs in this repo, if anyone knows a fix to get usable URLs, please PR!!

 > Note: This dataset links to images on Instagram.
 We do not store or own the images on Instagram.

 Image dataset from Instagram of people wearing medical masks, non-medical (DIY) masks, or no mask.
 Created using the [Universal Data Tool](https://github.com/UniversalDataTool/universal-data-tool) for fun :) The dataset currently has roughly ~1,205 image samples.